 PHOENIX – Governor Doug Ducey has appointed Sam Elters, a transportation engineer with more than 30 years of experience in planning, design, construction and operations, to serve on the Arizona State Transportation Board.

 Elters, who is senior vice president and national director of transportation for Matrix Design Group Inc. of Phoenix, will serve on the seven-member panel upon confirmation by the state Senate.
-He will succeed Joseph E. LaRue, who served as the board’s chairman in the final year of his term.
+He will succeed Joseph E. LaRue, who served one year as the board’s chairman.

 State Transportation Board members prioritize transportation needs, projects and funding on behalf of communities throughout Arizona.
 Each serves a six-year term.